-...
-Jacobs Foundation attracts, retains and develops talent within the network of the Foundation.
+.
+Jacobs Foundation Ittracts, retains and levelops talent within he network of the foundation

 Improving Children's Development

 The year 2017 was the second year of the Jacob Foundation's Medium Term Plan 2016-2020.
 Our foundation's primary mission is to support children's learning and development.